ianpatete/ianpatete/README.md

 ### Hi, I’m @ianpatete

 Budding Data Analyst with 2 years of experience in market research while completing multiple data-based projects SQL, Tableau, and Excel.
-Additionally, wrote about complex technical information and condensed it for general audiences.
+Additionally, wrote about complex technical information and condensed it for general audiences (check out some writning [here](https://rhizoo.substack.com/)).
 I'm seeking an Entry / Junior Data Analyst Job where analyst skills can be further developed.

 **Here is a few of my [Portfolio Projects](https://github.com/ianpatete/Portfolio-Projects):**